thomasfaller/node-express-vegan-ipsum-api/README.md

 [veganipsum.co](https://www.veganipsum.co) (hosted on Heroku)

+*At the moment, the domain is rather slow to connect to the Heroku app, not sure why.
+You can also access the web app at https://hidden-headland-77471.herokuapp.com*

 Powered by Node, Express, Pug and Bulma

 VeganIpsum API is a LoremIpsum text generator that uses vegan-friendly terms.
 It comprises: